mitric-lab/programming_theochem/src/03-molecular_integrals/02-hermite_gaussians.md

 {{#include ../codes/03-molecular_integrals/hermite_expansion.py:hermite_expansion}}
 ```

-The function decorater `cache` is used to speed up the execution.
+The function decorator `cache` is used to speed up the execution.